uberoddish/uberoddish/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Shopify projects
-- 🌱 I’m currently learning Javasrcipt
+- 🌱 I’m currently learning JavaSrcipt
 - 💬 Ask me about Shopify Store Setups
 - 📫 How to reach me: ...
 - 😄 Pronouns: He/ Him